simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 ## CSV accounts

-Each journal entry will have at least two [postings](journal.html#postings), usually to `account1` and `account2`.
+Each journal entry will have at least two [postings](journal.html#postings), to `account1` and some other account (usually `account2`).

-It is entirely up to you which account field to assign to the account whose CSV we are reading, however you might consider assigning it to the last posting (`account2` in the simplest case).
-This way, if the CSV contrains transactions in multiple currencies, and you don't provide posting [prices](journal.html#transaction-prices) explicitly they will be priced in the currency of the last posting.
+It's conventional and recommended to use `account1` for the account whose CSV we are reading.

 ## CSV amounts